Modern Languages Minor

 How to declare/drop a minor in Modern Languages?

-To minor in Modern Languages (or drop a minor), please fill out a "Drop/Add Minor" form in Eisenhower 104.
+To minor in Modern Languages (or drop a minor), please fill out a "Drop/Add Minor" form in Eisenhower 104 or electronically.

 How do I know if I have fulfilled all the requirements for the minor?